CoderForkle54/End-Expansion-Add-On/README.md

 - New mobs native to the Sovereign Chorus Valley.
    - Chorus Slime (Probaly Not the Final Name)
    - Sovereign Chorus Endermen (Models are work in Progress
-- Port to CurseForge.New mobs native to the Sovereign Chorus Valley.
+- New mobs native to the Sovereign Chorus Valley.
 (Still in early stages)
 - Added crafting recipes
 - Port to CurseForge.
 (Yeah!!!!)